 Get sales data & alerts in Slack

 🛠 Work with a developer to create a custom integration with Salesforce or the CRM of your choice.
-This allows you to bring key account information into Slack, and makes it easy for anyone in your company to pull information from your CRM without having to switch between apps and manage multiple logins.
+This allows you to bring key account information into Slack and makes it easy for anyone in your workspace to pull information from your CRM without having to switch between apps and manage multiple logins.

 ☎️ Pipe new leads into the channel of your choice and @mention relevant Account Managers or User Groups.
 This way, you don’t have to constantly switch between tools and you can triage assignments all within Slack.